Hornerca/Heart-Health-Classification/README.md

-# Heart Heath Classification- Model Selection, Visulization in Sklearn (RandomForrests, Bagging, SVM, ExtraTree, kNN)
+# Heart Heath Classification- Model Selection, Visualization in Sklearn (RandomForrests, Bagging, SVM, ExtraTree, kNN)

 According to the Canadian Chronic Disease Surveillance System, 1 in 12 individuals over 20 years old are living with a heart disease in 2012-2013.
-Using data science, this repository explores model selection based on cross validated accuracy, data visulization and feature importance.
+Using data science, this repository explores model selection based on cross validated accuracy, data visualization and feature importance.

 Database: https://ieee-dataport.org/open-access/heart-disease-dataset-comprehensive#files

 - Each model's hyper-parameters tuned using grid search
-- 10-fold corss validation repleated 10 times was performed on each model
+- 10-fold cross validation repeated 10 times was performed on each model
 - Model selection based on cross validated accuracy
 - ROC Curve of Selected Model
 - Permutation Importance of Each Feature